 Conclusion – Campfire Tales (1997)

 Campfire Tales is mostly enjoyable.
-Like most anthology horror flicks it spares you the indignity of having to sit through an hour and a half of any of these stories on their own.
-Carved down to 15 minutes bits that are easily digestible s’mores bites for the campfire, some of them are even mildly amusing.
+Again, the tales told within have little to do with camping, but rather are told by the campfire.
+Like most anthology horror flicks Campfire Tales spares you the indignity of having to sit through an hour and a half of any of these stories on their own.
+Carved down to 15 minutes bits, they are easily digestible s’mores sized bites, as it were.
+Some of the stories are even mildly amusing.
 It’s more like TV in that sense, with just enough intrigue to keep you watching.
-Again, there are some familiar faces: Ron Livingston (Office Space), Christine Taylor (Zoolander), James Marsden (X-men) & Amy Smart (Just Friends) are all here early in their acting career.
+Plus, there are some familiar faces: Ron Livingston (Office Space), Christine Taylor (Zoolander), James Marsden (X-men) & Amy Smart (Just Friends) all here, early in their acting career.

 Now, grievances: Campfire Tales seems very aware that it is dealing in cliches, but doesn’t take it further.
 Not even close to Scream, which revels in the genre, so much to be almost self-consciously, self-effacing.
 However, it’s not enough to acknowledge that, but to do something different with it.

 Otherwise, for the sake of cottagemixtape.com, there are some rock and roll connections to the film.
-The trailer (featured below) has the Rolling Stones – “Gimme Shelter”.
-However, it is not featured in the movie itself.
-There are not many rock tunes featured for the matter, choosing to go with an original soundtrack instead.
-In the movie, Christopher Masterson wears a Iron Maiden shirt but the movie ends with a pretty horrid cover of “Monster Mash“, nuff said.
-And that is Campfire Tales is, a mash of narratives, loosely tied together but still a bit a fun.
+The trailer for Campfire Tale features the Rolling Stones’ “Gimme Shelter“.
+However, it is nowhere featured in the movie itself.
+In fact, there are not many rock tunes featured in this movie, choosing to go with an original soundtrack option instead.
+In the movie, Christopher Masterson does wear an Iron Maiden T-shirt.
+At the end of the movie, it features a pretty horrid cover of “Monster Mash“.
+However, this song is pretty indicative of what Campfire Tales is: a ‘mash’ of narratives, as it were, loosely tied together but still a bit a fun.

 Length: 1h 28m